austinc512/OrderPost/README.md

 - Shipment objects are a proxy for 'does this order have a label?'
 - Shipment objects contain recipient, package, and item information.
 - Shipping labels can be voided, which will DELETE the shipment object
-- I will not support PUT requests, because a shipment object should be a static record of items from an order object that have an associated tracking number.
+- I will not support requests to update shipment objects, because a shipment object should be a static record of items from an order object that have an associated tracking number.

 Endpoints:

 - GET /shipments - return an array of shipments (default size = 100)
 - GET /shipments?size={size} - query param allowing you to change the size returned (max size = 500).
-- POST /orders/createshipment - create a shipment from an order object.
-This step can only occur after a successful /v1/labels request to the ShipEngine API.
+- POST /orders/:orderId/createshipment - create a shipment from an order object
+  - This step can only occur after a successful /v1/labels request to the ShipEngine API.
+  - Note: this is an action on the Shipments table that occurs on the Orders endpoint.
+- GET /shipments/:shipmentId - get a shipment object by its ID.
-- DELETE / - void the label and delete the shipment object.
+- DELETE /shipments/:shipmentId - void the label and delete the shipment object.
   - The success of this operation depends on the return of a PUT /v1/labels/:label_id/void request to the ShipEngine API.
   - I will need to implement a ShipEngine_label_id column on my shipments table before I can make this work.
     - a potential workaround could be querying ShipEngine by tracking number (returns label_id), then voiding the label.
 That may not be preferable.